skibon02/sparkles/README.md

 Primary focus now - is a dedicated app for real-time event simultaneous streaming from multiple applications.
 It will also allow to remove dependency from protobuf protocol libraries.

 ## ✧ Known issues and limitations
-✧ Converting timestamp to nanosecond time only have local consistency.
-Long sessions (day and more) can go out of sync with system clock.
 ✧ Currently can have only 256 unique event names per thread
 ✧ Currently up to 256 opened but not closed ranges at a time are supported (mostly enough)
-✧ No std support for now
 ✧ Cannot specify UDP address to listen on
 ✧ Proper usage of sparkles-macro::range_event_start!("name") emits warning
 ✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems)